NimaMohseni/Morphometric-Analysis/README.md

 * `Sex.`
 * `Complete:` The complete name of each sample (the names used in the initial landmark data imported in morphologika).

+It is recommended that this data set should be produced for the intial landmark data before removing any samples because it would act as a refrence, making further comparisons feasible.

 ## Examples

 ```python